bclavie/edubert/README.md

 # edubert

-Readme to be updated with instructions very soon.

 ## Using the models

 Both versions of EduBERT were trained using [Transformers by Huggingface](https://github.com/huggingface/transformers).
 The best way to use the model is to load its weights&config through the PyTorch implementation of Transformers.